ARCO-Lab/WELLWebsite/dashboard/README.md

 Todo:
-finish samp and complete ai analysis fix downsample probably just run a for loop through station ids should work as the others are just 1 change google maps api to new long term one make start with everything clicked, and clicking an active group also starts with everything clicked make download also have longtitude and latitude borealis api pull weekly sample data
+dew point, relative humidty, solar radition arent being shown on wetaher graph anymore make start with everything clicked, and clicking an active group also starts with everything clicked change google maps api to new long term one make download also have longtitude and latitude borealis api pull weekly sample data
-Borealis and Sharepoint uploads make everything use config/filters.py documentation dew point, relative humidty, solar radition arent being shown on wetaher graph anymore change hover:text-black to accent on download button make legend show regardless on modal open convert everything to est
+Borealis and Sharepoint uploads make everything use config/filters.py documentation change hover:text-black to accent on download button make legend show regardless on modal open convert everything to est